gioalt/the_MRDC_project/README.md

 The data is pulled from S3 AWS (Amazon Web Services) in various formats,cleaned and copied to db *sales_data*, in which the final six tables are organised in a star-based schema (see which primary and foreign keys are in my_schema.pdf)

 ## Table of Contents
-The suite of programs that generates and populates the target database are named as follows:
+The program suite that generates and populates the target database is made of four code files named as follows:
     main.py
     data_extraction.py
     data_cleaning.py